-In 2023, the external audit related to human rights selected suppliers with contracts exceeding six months, for a deeper and more complete audit process, comprising almost
+In 2024, the external audit related to human rights selected suppliers with contracts exceeding six months, for a deeper and more complete audit process, comprising 13,739 employees.

 At the same time, employees and suppliers providing goods or services for or on behalf of the Group are required to report any conduct that is not in accordance with the Code of Ethics through the Group's website, intranet, by email, letter or by using a dedicated whistleblowing hotline.